-Although St. Francis Xavier Catholic School endeavors to establish a harmonious Christian atmosphere within its school, it recognizes that misunderstandings or differences of opinion sometimes occur.
+Although St. Francis Xavier School endeavors to establish a harmonious Christian atmosphere within its school, it recognizes that misunderstandings or differences of opinion sometimes occur.
 Ideally, such matters can be resolved informally by a parent or guardian meeting with the immediate authoritative person to discuss the matter.

 If a parent wishes to seek redress for any matter relating to a student, the parent should first approach the teacher.
 If, however, the matter is not then settled to the parent or guardian’s satisfaction, the parent or guardian should then make an appointment with the Principal or Middle School Director.
 Please consult the student-parent handbook linked to this page for additional information.PARENT STUDENT HANDBOOK

 Uniforms are required of students in grades K-8.
 Parents can find the schools’ Uniform Policy here and a guide provided by Dennis Uniform here.
 All uniform items may be purchased through Dennis Uniform online here.
 Watch for updates during the school year in the Newsblast regarding the Uniform Closet, where parents are invited to donate gently used uniform items, or claim uniform items for use during the school year.
 Learn more about the Uniform Closet here.
 Note that SFX Kindergarten students shifting to the SJ campus this fall are invited to wear an SFX or an SJ uniform during the 2020-2021 school year.

 St. Francis Xavier School students wear uniforms in Kindergarten through 8th grade.
 Logo shirts and sweaters, gym uniforms and plaid jumpers/skirts must be purchased through Dennis Uniform Manufacturing Company at dennisuniform.com (use school code GALGV) or call 800-854-6951.